Last updated on May 3, 2024

 The Standard Settings section is always shown when you open an image in Nik Analog Efex, and is displayed regardless of the effect of the Camera Kit or the camera applied to the image.
 It is used to make basic corrections to tonality (brightness and contrast), color saturation and detail extraction.
 These corrections may be applied across the whole image or selectively, using the control points.

-Each time you add a Camera Kit or Camera effect, the associated tools will be displayed in the form of palettes, after the Standard Settings palette.
+Each time you add a Camera Kit or Camera effect, the associated tools will be displayed in the form of sections, after the Standard Settings palette.

 You will find more information on the Basic Adjustment and Camera Kit tools in the section describing the Camera Kit effects.